morganoliviaevans/nccs-summer-2024/README.md

 # Documentation
 The `/docs-objective-1/` and `/docs-objective-2/` directories hold additional notes and documentation.

-# Data
-The `/data-objective-1/` and `/data-objective-2/` directories contain non-confidential data sets used in my analysis and benchmarking.

 This repository serves as a comprehensive record of my internship experience, providing insights into the tasks I completed and the knowledge I gained.
 I hope it can be a useful resource for anyone interested in similar work or future interns.
 Feel free to explore the repository, and don't hesitate to reach out if you have any questions! morganoliviaevans@gmail.com